mebusy/cs162_OS_fa13_Berkeley/README.md

         - A User thread is one that executes user-space code.
 But it can call into kernel space at any time.
 It's still considered a "User" thread, even though it's executing kernel code at elevated security levels.
         - A Kernel thread is one that **ONLY** runs kernel code and isn't associated with a user-space process.
         - In fact, all threads start off in kernel space, because the clone() operation happens in kernel space.
 (And there's lots of kernel accounting to do before you can 'return' to a new process in user space.)
+6. TODO
+    - User-Mode Threads
+        - also called green thread
+        - User program provides scheduler and htread package
+        - May have serveral user threads per kernel thread
+        - User threads may be scheduled non-preemptively (only switch on yield())
+        - Cheap
+    - Downside of user threads
+        - When one thread blocks on I/O, all threads block
+            - because I/O puts the kernel thread to sleep
+        - Kernel cannot adjust scheduling among all threads
+        - Option: Scheduler Activations
+            - somehow, when you go into the kernel and go to sleep, the kernel is wise enough to pass up another kernel thread for you to use.